gallajagadeesh17/Movie-Recommendation-System/README.md

 ## 📄 License

-This project is licensed under the **MIT License**.
+This project is intended for educational use only.

-You are free to use, modify, and distribute this software for personal and educational purposes.
-The software is provided **"as is"**, without warranty of any kind.

-© 2025 Galla Jagadeesh